bredecorne/pjait-apbd-final/README.md

-# PJAIT APBD Final Project
+# PJAIT Database Applications Final Project

 ## Overview
 This repository contains the final project for the Database Applications course (APBD) at the Polish-Japanese Academy of Information Technology (PJAIT).
 The project showcases the application of various database management and programming techniques covered in the course.